denisabd/narrator/README.md

 cat(summarization)
 ```

-Total sales are impressive at 38790478.4, with North America (46.6%) and
+Total sales were 38.7M, with North America and EMEA leading with 18.1M
-EMEA (34.9%) making notable contributions.
-Food & Beverage and
+and 13.5M in sales, respectively.
+In both regions, Food & Beverage and
+Electronics were top-selling products.
+Overall best-performing products
-Electronics were standout categories in both regions, with Food &
+were Food & Beverage and Electronics.
-Beverage being the most significant contributor to total sales in both
-regions.